AkiKono/SDCND_TrafficSignsClassifier/writeup_report.md

 Dataset contains some images that are too dark for human eyes to recognize the signs.
 Some images are burred.
 Some images have shades and/or reflections due to various lightning conditions.
 Shapes are warped and rotated.
 The scale of the signs in the images are also different.

-The below is a bar chart showing how many image data each class contains.
+The below is a bar chart showing how many image data each class contains, and their ratio.

 ![alt text][image2]